LDSSA/ds-prep-course/README.md

 This section deals with setting up either Windows Subsystem for Linux (WSL) or VMWare.
 If you are using MacOS or Linux you can skip this section.

+If you are using windows 10 we suggest using WSL (see bellow), if you are using an older Windows version we also support running a virtual linux machine with WMWare.

+#### Windows 10 Setup

 Follow [this guide](guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md) if you are running Windows 10.

+#### Older Windows Setup

-If you are running Windows 7, follow the guide bellow on running Ubuntu with Windows 7 with VMware Player.
+If you are running an older version of Windows, follow the guide bellow on running Ubuntu with Windows using VMware Player.
 You'll be required to download VMware and Ubuntu 18, for that please use the links provided bellow (not the links provided in the tutorial).
 * [VMware download link](https://www.vmware.com/go/getplayer-win)
 * [Ubuntu download link](https://ubuntu.com/download/desktop/thank-you?version=18.04.4&architecture=amd64)
 * Follow this guide: [How To Run Ubuntu in Windows 7 with VMware Player](https://www.howtogeek.com/howto/11287/how-to-run-ubuntu-in-windows-7-with-vmware-player/)